amirallami-code/amirallami.com/README.md

 ## 📋 Overview

-A meticulously crafted professional portfolio website showcasing my journey and expertise as a **Front-end Developer** and **Designer**.
-Built with performance and user experience at its core, the site features responsive design, dynamic content integration with GitHub API, and thoughtfully implemented animations.
+A modern portfolio website that highlights my work as a **Front-end Developer** and **Designer**.
+It’s built for speed, easy use, and looks great on any device, with live GitHub data and smooth animations.

 ## ✨ Key Features